-Credit risk is the risk of loss from a counterparty's failure to meet its obligations.
-The Company's derivatives transactions are with financial and non-financial institutions.
+Credit risk is the risk of loss resulting from a counterparty's failure to meet its obligations.
+The Company is engaged in various trading and brokerage activities with brokers/dealers, banks, and other institutions.
 The risk of default depends on the creditworthiness of the counterparty.
-Credit risk is managed by entering into master netting agreements, which would reduce the maximum amount of loss.
-For financial and non-financial institutions with which collateral agreements have not been established, the Company assumes the counterparty risk.
+It is the Company's policy to manage credit risk based on the risk profile of the borrower or counterparty, repayment sources, the nature of underlying collateral, and other support given current events, conditions, and expectations.
+The credit risk for derivatives is limited to the unsettled fair valuation gains recorded in the Statement of Financial Condition.
+With respect to collateral pledged by its counterparties.
+In addition, the Company enters into netting agreements to mitigate the credit risk and reduce the maximum amount of loss.
+For financial and non- financial institutions with which collateral agreements have not been established, the Company assumes the counterparty risk.
 However, some of those counterparties provide a parent guarantee under an ISDA Master Agreement or letters of credit to manage the Company's credit risk.